storesafe/cordova-sqlite-storage/README.md

 ### Android sqlite implementation

-By default, this plugin uses [sqlite4java](https://code.google.com/p/sqlite4java/) which is more efficient than the built-in Android database classes.
-The  [sqlite4java](https://code.google.com/p/sqlite4java/) library consists of a Java part and a NDK part.
+By default, this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight  and should be more efficient than the built-in Android database classes.

-Unfortunately some app developers have encountered problems using [sqlite4java](https://code.google.com/p/sqlite4java/) with Ionic and Crosswalk.
 To use the built-in Android database classes instead:

 ```js
 var db = window.sqlitePlugin.openDatabase({name: "my.db", androidDatabaseImplementation: 2});